 The app does not show up in the menu bar

 macOS hides menu bar apps when there is no space left in the menu bar.
 This is a common problem on MacBooks with a notch.
-Try quitting some menu bar apps to free up space.
+Try quitting some other menu bar apps to free up space.
 If this does not solve it, try quitting Bartender if you have it installed.

 It does not support the video call service I use

 I’m happy to add support for more services.
 Just send me an invitation link (replace a few characters at the end to anonymize it).

 The app can also detect the link of any video call service if you correctly add it in the Calendar app:

 - Create a new event.